neoalienson/01man.com/hexo-blog/source/pages/useful-information/index.md

 [^2]:Customized shortcut

 ## Visual Studio Code shortcuts
 Only those that are frequently used and easily forgotten are listed.
+Refernce from https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf

 ### Basic
 | | |